Åsmund Grøver Aukrust: Minister of International Development

-Tenure
+2025

 A few weeks after taking office, Aukrust announced that the government would be increasing their spending on humanitarian aid by supporting a further six humanitarian aid organisations with 1.9 billion NOK.
 He argued that humanitarian aid was becoming more important and highlighted the importance of saving lives, alleviate suffering and safeguarding human dignity and rights.

+In April 2025, Aukrust joined the Advisory Board of the Global Center on Adaptation during the IMF and World Bank Spring Meetings in Washington DC.

 Aukrust announced in May that the government would be selecting former Socialist Left Party politician Bård Vegar Solhjell as their candidate for the leadership of the UNDP.
 Aukrust described Solhjell as "a perfect candidate" and campaigned for his candidacy when meeting with several ambassadors from African countries.
 He also cited Solhjell's background in NORAD as an opportunity for him to make reforms at the UN.

 In late May, he criticised the Progress Party for their lack of response on Israel's blockade of humanitarian aid into Gaza.
 He also warned that Norway could end up with "one of the most Israel-friendly governments in Europe" should the Progress Party end up in government following the 2025 election.
 Party member Erlend Wiborg argued that the Labour government had ruined their negotiating position by recognising Palestine.

 Aukrust made a visit to Brazil and Chile in July and notably met with Brazilian finance minister Fernando Haddad.
 Aukrust emphasised their countries' shared interest in securing multilateralism and institutions, but also expressed an overall concern for an increase of "lack of respect" for international cooperation and multilateral institutions.
 Furthermore, he argued that this would weaken the global response to global crisis, such as climate, international aid and wars.

+Despite revelations of corruption in the Ukrainian government, Aukrust expressed in November that it was still important to continue supporting the country with humanitarian aid and also acknowledged the country's struggle with corruption.
+He further added that it was important for Norway to support Ukraine through well-established organisations such as the World Bank, UN organisations and the Red Cross.

+2026

+In January 2026, Aukrust initiated work on developing a new white paper for development policy.
+The results is planned for be presented to Parliament in its spring session in 2027.
+He emphasised the importance of how development policy can help in creating more stability and preventing unrest.
+Furthermore, he highlighted that the project aims to "do things better and more effectively" rather than doing less.

+He responded to criticism from Asle Toje in June, about the worthiness of development spending, he argued that other countries don't necessarily cut their development spending due it proving inefficient, but rather because of international uncertainty in a shifting security and defence political situation.
+Aukrust further argued that development will contribute to growth over time.
+He did however concede that development needs improvement and renewal with time, while also highlighting the difference of writing it off completely and improving it.